BJL156/ARM-C-Compiler/README.md

 Reads C source code and converts it to a sequence of tokens.
 It handles whitespace, keywords, identifiers, literals, and operators.

 ### Parser
 Builds an abstract syntax tree (AST) that represents the structure of the program.
-It handles declarations, statements, expressions, control flow, and pointers.
+It handles declarations, statements, expressions, and control flow.

 ### Code Generation
 Traverses the AST and produces AArch64 assembly.
-It handles function prologues and epilogues, variables, operators, and the program entry point.
+It handles function prologues and epilogues, variables, pointers, operators, and the program entry point.

 ## Build
 > [!NOTE]